-The WDT overflow under normal operation will initialize a "chip reset" and set the status bit "TO".
+The WDT overflow under normal operation will initialize "chip reset" and set the status bit "TO".
 But in the HALT mode, the overflow will initialize a "warm reset" and only the Program Counter and SP are reset to zero.
-To clear the contents of the WDT (including the WDT prescaler), three methods are employed; external reset (a low level to RES), software instruction and a "HALT" instruction.
+To clear the contents of WDT (including the WDT prescaler), three methods are adopted; external reset (a low level to RES), software instruction and a "HALT" instruction.
 The software instruction include "CLR WDT" and the other set - "CLR WDT1" and "CLR WDT2".
-Of these two types of instruction, only one can be active depending on the ROM code option - "CLR WDT times selection option".
+Of these two types of instruction, only one can be active depending on the option - "CLR WDT times selection option".
 If the "CLR WDT" is selected (i.e. CLRWDT times equal one), any execution of the "CLR WDT" instruction will clear the WDT.
-In the case wherein "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times is equal to two), these two instructions must be executed to clear the WDT, otherwise, the WDT may reset the chip as a result of time-out.
+In the case that "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT; otherwise, the WDT may reset the chip as a result of time-out.